 - The employer chooses, on their own, to install portable fire extinguishers.

-You will learn more about sign requirements as you further peruse this article:
+You will learn more about sign requirements as you read further.

 Fire Extinguisher Sign Requirements